 The iconic Statue of Liberty is a tiny silhouette backed by a burning orange sky at sunset.

 Awesome streaky yellows and oranges looking toward Midtown Manhattan from Brooklyn Bridge at sunset.
-Empire State Building to the left, The Edge center and Chrysler Building right of center.
+Empire State Building to the left, The Edge NYC in the center and Chrysler Building right of center.

 Brooklyn Bridge pedestrian walkway close to the Brooklyn side in shadow right after the sun has disappeared.